openhealthcare/opal/doc/docs/reference/form_templatetags.md

 * `label` The Label with which to describe this field
 * `model` The model which we are editing (This is a string that references an in-scope Angular variable)
 * `disabled` If this exists, we use this as the expression for the ng-disabled directive
+* `element_name` If this exists this is an angular expression that is set to the 'name' attribute of the html element

 ### {% datepicker ... %}